A monument that became one of the trademarks of the city and at the same time serves as the absolute meeting point for the locals.

 Originally, it was a bigger structure as it was an "Octapylon" (eight-pillar gateway) including a brick rubble masonry and marble sculptured panels.
 The central arch has an opening of 9,7 meters wide and 12,5 meters high, while the secondary arch has an opening of 4,8 meters wide and 6,5 meters high.
 Today, the two main marble pessaries and a smaller one are still standing and they depict sculptures of war scenes and battles.

 During the Roman era the famous central street Via Regia was passing through the main arch, while for many decades, and more specifically until 1953, a city tram line was passing under Kamara.
 From that time, a series of maintenance and supporting projects were undertaken in order to save the monument from time and the smog of the center of the city.

 Kamara is an absolute meeting spot for locals, and especially younger people and students.
-It is always a vivid place and as an integral part of downtown Thessaloniki, it follows the special notion and the life pace of the city.
+Its location, fame, and size make even the newcomers or tourists setting it as a starting point for their exploring walk in Thessaloniki.
+It is always a vivid place and as an integral part of downtown, it follows the special notion and the life pace of the city.

 Looking for a hotel near «Arch of Galerius»?

 Looking for a hotel near by?